Close Encounters of the Third Kind: Development

 The film's inspiration arose in director Steven Spielberg's childhood, when he and his father watched a meteor shower in New Jersey.
 At age 18, Spielberg completed the full-length science fiction film Firelight.
-Many scenes from Firelight were incorporated in Close Encounters on a shot-for-shot basis.
+Many scenes from Firelight were said to have been incorporated into Close Encounters on a shot-for-shot basis.
+Since the former film is lost, however, the accuracy of that statement cannot be confirmed.
 In 1970, he wrote the short story "Experiences" about a lovers' lane in a Midwestern farming community and the "light show" a group of teenagers see in the night sky.
 In late 1973, after completing work on The Sugarland Express, Spielberg developed a deal with Columbia Pictures for a science-fiction film.
 20th Century Fox had previously turned down the offer.
 Julia and Michael Phillips signed on as producers.

 Spielberg first considered doing a documentary or low-budget feature film about people who believed in UFOs.
 He decided "a film that depended on state-of-the-art technology couldn't be made for $2.5 million."
 Borrowing a phrase from the ending of The Thing from Another World, he retitled the film Watch the Skies, rewriting the premise concerning Project Blue Book and pitching the concept to Willard Huyck and Gloria Katz.
 Katz remembered, "It had flying saucers from outer space landing on Robertson Boulevard [in West Hollywood, California].
 I go, 'Steve, that's the worst idea I ever heard.'"
 Spielberg brought Paul Schrader to write the script in December 1973 with principal photography to begin in late 1974.
 To discuss the script, Spielberg visited the home where Schrader lived with his brother Leonard.
 However, Spielberg started work on Jaws in 1974, delaying Watch the Skies.

 With the financial and critical success of Jaws, Spielberg was able to negotiate a high degree of creative control from Columbia, including the right to make the film any way he wanted.
 Schrader submitted his script, which Spielberg called "one of the most embarrassing screenplays ever professionally turned in to a major film studio or director" and "a terribly guilt-ridden story not about UFOs at all".
 Titled Kingdom Come, the script's protagonist was a 45-year-old Air Force officer named Paul Van Owen who worked with Project Blue Book. "[His] job for the government is to ridicule and debunk flying saucers."
 Schrader continued: "One day he has an encounter.
 He goes to the government, threatening to blow the lid off to the public.
 Instead, he and the government spend 15 years trying to make contact."